A Resolution Condemning White Supremacy Causes Chaos at the Southern Baptist Convention

-Leaders from the Southern Baptist Convention were divided over a resolution affirming the denomination’s opposition to white supremacy and the alt-right during their annual meeting in Phoenix this week.
-On Tuesday, they initially declined to consider the proposal submitted by a prominent black pastor in Texas, Dwight McKissic, and only changed course after a significant backlash.
-The drama over the resolution revealed deep tension lines within a denomination that was explicitly founded to support slavery.
+The Southern Baptist Convention’s annual meeting turned chaotic in Phoenix this week over a resolution that condemned white supremacy and the alt-right.
+On Tuesday, leaders initially declined to consider the proposal submitted by a prominent black pastor in Texas, Dwight McKissic, and only changed course after a significant backlash.
+On Wednesday afternoon, the body passed a revised statement against the alt-right.
+But the drama over the resolution revealed deep tension lines within a denomination that was explicitly founded to support slavery.

 A few weeks before the meeting was slated to start, McKissic published his draft resolution on a popular Southern Baptist blog called SBC Voices.
 The language was strong and pointed.